 On View: Egypt Reborn: Art for Eternity, Old Kingdom to 18th Dynasty, Egyptian Galleries, 3rd Floor

-Archaeologists working at the Upper Egyptian site of El Amarna have discovered many vessels similar to this example, all dating to the last years of extensive contact between Egypt and the Aegean during Dynasty 18.
+Archaeologists working at the Upper Egypt site of el-Amarna have discovered many vessels similar to this example, all dating to the last years of extensive contact between Egypt and the Aegean during the Eighteenth Dynasty.

 ca. 1425-1300 B.C.E.

 5 5/16 x Diam.
 3 11/16 in.
 (13.5 x 9.3 cm) (show scale)

 Gift of Evangeline Wilbour Blashfield, Theodora Wilbour, and Victor Wilbour honoring the wishes of their mother, Charlotte Beebe Wilbour, as a memorial to their father, Charles Edwin Wilbour

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license